Rave: Origins in disco and psychedelia (1970s)

 The American electronic dance music scene is one of the earliest, and rave culture has its roots in the "circuit parties" and disco clubs of the late 1970s.
 These were scattered in cities large and small throughout the United States, from Buffalo to Cleveland to Aspen, Colorado.
 Cities like Chicago, Detroit, Miami, and New York City soon saw the rise of electronic music genres foundational to rave culture, such as house music, techno, and breakbeat.
-American ravers, like their UK & European counterparts, have been compared to the hippies of the 1960s due to their shared interest in non-violence and psychedelia.
+American ravers, like their UK and European counterparts, have been compared to the hippies of the 1960s due to their shared interest in non-violence and psychedelia.
 Rave culture incorporated disco culture's same love of dance music spun by DJs, drug exploration, sexual promiscuity, and hedonism.
 Although disco culture had thrived in the mainstream, the rave culture would make an effort to stay underground to avoid the animosity that was still surrounding disco and dance music.
 The key motive for remaining underground in many parts of the US had to do with curfew and the standard 2:00 am closing of clubs.
 It was a desire to keep the party going past legal hours that created the underground direction.
 Because of the legality, they had to be secretive about time and place.

 Growth in Chicago (1980s)

-Within the early 1980's Chicago created "House music" and quickly grew with the city.
+Within the early 1980s Chicago created "House music" and quickly grew with the city.
 This music scene has been one of the earliest and most influential scenes in dance music history.
-Frankie Knuckles also known as "Godfather of House Music" who was a dj-producers that was considered to have invented "Chicago House Music".
+Frankie Knuckles also known as "Godfather of House Music" who was a dj-producer that was considered to have invented "Chicago House Music".
 He would mix a range of disco classics, indie-label soul tunes, European synth-disco that is now considered to be "House Music".
 Frankie played his house beats at The Warehouse (1977–1982) that was a club for members only, that attracted many black gay men but his music gained a wider crowd which then attracted straighter, whiter crowds.
-Leading it's owner of the club, Robert Williams, to get rid of memberships entirely.
+Leading its owner of the club, Robert Williams, to get rid of memberships entirely.
 Frankie left to create his own club called, "Power Plant" (1983–1985) which gained the attention of an entirely diverse crowd.
 He created his House music by using his own edits and extending the grooves within the tunes to keep the dance floor filled all-night.
 Ultimately, this phenomenon spread exponentially throughout Chicago during 1986–1987.
 Chicago house influenced music which is what created "House Music" in England during 1986 this is what grew into Electronic Dance Music today.